pga03/docs-first-discovery/src/documents/keyboard.md

 ```

 Working in conjunction with the Auxiliary Schema, the type and its default value of the
-Sticky Key preference are defined in the
+Sticky Keys preference are defined in the
 [Primary Schema](http://docs.fluidproject.org/infusion/development/PrimarySchemaForPreferencesFramework.html):

 ```javascript